 Assistant Professor of Spanish

-Dr. Abreu teaches intermediate and advanced undergraduate Spanish courses, as well as graduate courses in Spanish and linguistics for the Master of Arts in the Teaching of Languages program.
-Her research has centered on Puerto Rican Spanish; she also studies second language acquisition from a variationist approach.
-Her most recent projects have focused on the pedagogy of linguistics, as well as the creation of community among language learners through social media tools, and the pedagogy of linguistics.
+Dr. Abreu teaches intermediate and advanced undergraduate Spanish courses, in addition to graduate courses in Spanish and linguistics for the Master of Arts in the Teaching of Languages program.
+Her research has centered on Puerto Rican Spanish; she also studies second language acquisition from a variationist perspective.
+Her most recent projects have focused on the pedagogy of linguistics, as well as the creation of community among language learners through social media tools.
 She has presented at the Hispanic Linguistics Symposium, the American Council on the Teaching of Foreign Languages (ACTFL) Annual Convention, and the Southern Conference on Language Teaching (SCOLT).
 Her work has appeared in The Journal of Effective Teaching and the Selected Proceedings of the 14th Hispanic Linguistics Symposium, and articles are forthcoming in Dimension and Hispania.
 Dr. Abreu served as co-director of the Spanish in Spain summer program in Madrid in 2011.